Offset Mortgage Meaning

-Savings account interest is taxable if the interest earned is more than a certain amount but in case of offset mortgage the money which is offset with a mortgage loan is not taxed, so it is more tax-efficient than a normal savings account.
-It is most beneficial for higher taxpayers as their savings account will attract no interest and they do not have to declare the interest income as taxable income.
+Savings account interest is taxable if the interest earned is more than a certain amount, but in case of an offset mortgage, the money which is offset with a mortgage loan is not taxed, so it is more tax-efficient than a normal savings account.
+It is most beneficial for higher taxpayers as their savings account will attract no interest, and they do not have to declare the interest income as taxable income.
 In offset mortgage, one can link saving accounts of their family also so tax benefit will arise to the person(s) whose account(s) are linked.

 Importance and Uses

 - Saving of Interest on Mortgage: This type of mortgage is used to set off the liability of loan with the amount in a savings bank account and that savings bank accounts amount would be first set off against the principal of the loan, and interest will be calculated on balance amount hence it gives the benefit of tax saving of interest on saving account and benefit of interest on the mortgage loan.

 - Allow to Withdraw and Deposit Money from Saving Account: Here, the saving account balance is used to offset the loan, and at important benefit is saving account is not blocked for deposits and withdrawals so the borrower can withdraw or deposit the amount to the savings bank account.